(Last Updated on : 21/11/2013)

 Pilgrimage Tourism in West Bengal

 West Bengal is a home to many pilgrimage places and every year thousands of pilgrims come here to offer their prayers.
-Owing to the amalgamation of several cultures there are religious centers for all religious groups such as Hindus, Muslims, Christians and Sikhs.
-Bishnupur
+Owing to the amalgamation of several cultures there are religious centres for all religious groups such as Hindus, Muslims

 in West Bengal has many Hindu temples that are renowned for their exclusive terracotta works.
 The temples are built mostly of brick, laterite, clay and sometimes wood and bamboo.
 Lord Krishna

-, an incarnation of Vishnu and his love Radha, are deified in most of these temples.
-The Murali Mohana temple and the Madana Mohana temples in Bishnupur are popular religious sites for the Hindu pilgrims.
+, are deified in most of these temples.
+The Murali Mohana Temple and the Madana Mohana Temples in Bishnupur are popular religious sites for the Hindu pilgrims.
 The Shyama Raya temple built in the 17th century is the most visited religious site of this place.
 Religious centers in Kolkata

 , a prosperous district in West Bengal houses the famous Katra Mosque that attracts numerous Muslim pilgrims.
 West Bengal is a home to Buddhist pilgrims as well.
 There are a large number of Buddhist monasteries in Kalimgpong and Gangtok